How to Validate Barcode Checksums and Use Format-Aware Reading in C#

 How to Validate Barcode Checksums?

-IronBarcode validates checksums at decode time as part of each symbology's specification.
-When the library reads an EAN-13 barcode, the Mod10 check digit is computed from the first 12 digits and compared against the 13th.
-A mismatch causes the barcode to be silently rejected — it never appears in the BarcodeResults collection.
-The same principle applies to every format with a mandatory check digit: UPC-A, UPC-E, EAN-8, Code128, ITF, and others.
+IronBarcode validates checksums during decoding according to each symbology's specification.
+For example, when reading an EAN-13 barcode, the Mod10 check digit is calculated from the first 12 digits and compared to the 13th.
+If the digits do not match, the barcode is silently rejected and does not appear in the BarcodeResults collection.
+This approach applies to all formats with a mandatory check digit, including UPC-A, UPC-E, EAN-8, Code128, ITF, and others.

 This implicit model differs from libraries that expose an explicit toggle.
 The table below compares the two approaches: